zeffii/bpy_externall/README.md

 ## RECEIVER

-When enabled and active this panel will use pythonosc and a modal operator to regularly poll an OSC path.
+When enabled and active this panel will use simple file reading to see if a file is empty or not.
+If the file isn't empty then it is assumed that its contents is infact a filename: a filepath to a .py file to be executed.
-Something like: address="/filepath"

-The OSC path will be queued with a full python filepath that Blender must execute.
-After execution the modal operator continues to poll and do nothing until a new filepath is queued.
+If the file contains a filename, it will exec the found path, and then empty the file for the next loop.
+When the file contains nothing, the the modal operator will skip any execution.

 ## SENDER

 The exact implementation will be up to the user.
-This repository will provide a small plugin for Sublime Text to demonstrate the OSC sending.

-see `osc_sending.py` for an example of how to send a filepath to the temp.
+This repository will provide a small plugin for Sublime Text to demonstrate how you might send a filepath to the temp file.

 """